jackfperryjr/mog/README.md

 * Picture
 * Description

 The monster database is growing!
-If you're interested in helping, let's talk.

 ### Game properties